0

 What's Inside

 The resource features a clean, distraction-free layout containing five fill-in-the-blank sentences.
 Each sentence requires the student to identify the correct body part—eyes, nose, ears, hands, or tongue—associated with seeing, smelling, hearing, touching, and tasting.
-Visual icons at the bottom of the page provide a non-linguistic scaffold to support word recall and spelling accuracy.
+Visual icons at the bottom of the single page provide a non-linguistic scaffold to support word recall and spelling accuracy, alongside a complete answer key for easy grading.

 Zero-Prep Workflow

 This worksheet is designed for a zero-prep workflow.
-Teachers can print the single-page PDF in less than 30 seconds.
-Distribution takes approximately one minute, and because the tasks are self-explanatory, students can begin immediately.
-Reviewing the five answers as a whole-class activity takes roughly two minutes, making the total teacher time investment under five minutes.
-It is an ideal candidate for emergency sub plans or transition periods.
+Print: Teachers can print the single-page PDF in less than 30 seconds.
+Distribute: Handing out the assignment takes approximately one minute, and because the tasks are self-explanatory, students can begin immediately.
+Review: Checking the five answers as a whole-class activity takes roughly two minutes.
+This brings the total teacher prep and review time to under five minutes, making it an ideal candidate for emergency sub plans or transition periods.

 Standards Alignment